-Taking all of the aforementioned into consideration, THK plans to increasingly realize the vast potential of its products including LM guides.
-In this regard, we remain committed to achieving the key milestones of ¥300 billion in consolidated net sales, an operating margin of 20% and a return on assets (ROA) of 15%.
+Taking all of the aforementioned into consideration, THK plans to increasingly realize the vast potential of its products, including LM guides.
+In this regard, we remain committed to achieving the medium-term target of \pm 300 billion in consolidated net sales, an operating margin of 20% and a return on assets (ROA) of 15%.